megabytekim/linkedin_matcher/README.md

 # LinkedIn Job Matcher

+> **Milestone: v2.0.0 — MCP-Only, Claude Desktop Server**
+>
+> This project is now a pure Claude Desktop MCP server.
+Local/CLI mode is no longer supported.
+All usage is via MCP (stdio) for Claude Desktop or compatible MCP clients.

 An AI-powered job search assistant that automatically finds, extracts, and analyzes LinkedIn job opportunities from your Gmail inbox using GPT-4 and advanced web scraping.

 ## 🚀 Features